Higher Courant-Dorfman algebras and associated higher Poisson vertex algebras: Higher PVAs from higher Courant-Dorfman algebras

 \end{proof}

 Next, we check this algebra has a PVA-like property.
-In particular, we show we can construct a graded Lie algebra from a tensor product of a higher LCA and an arbitrary differential graded-commutative algebra (dgca for short) and a graded Poisson algebra out of that of a higher PVA and an arbitrary dgca.
+In particular, we show we can construct a graded Lie algebra from a tensor product of a higher LCA and an arbitrary dgca and a graded Poisson algebra out of that of a higher PVA and an arbitrary dgca.